 To reinstate the loan, no later than 15 calendar days before the sale, you have to file a notice of intent to cure with the trustee.
 You’ll get a cure statement that details the amount you’ll have to pay to cure the default and stop the foreclosure, and you’ll have until 12:00 noon on the day before the foreclosure sale to reinstate.
 (Colo.
 Rev. Stat. § 38-38-104).

-Many states have a law that allows a foreclosed homeowner to “redeem” (buy back) the home after the foreclosure sale.
-In Colorado, some lienholders get the right to redeem the property after the sale, but not a foreclosed homeowner.
+Many states have a law that allows a foreclosed homeowner to redeem the home after the foreclosure sale.
+Some lienholders get the right to redeem the property after the sale in Colorado, but not a foreclosed homeowner.
 (Colo.
 Rev. Stat. § 38-38-302).

 Federal and state laws establish a structured foreclosure process and timeline.
 But mistakes that violate the law are common in foreclosures.
 If you think your lender or servicer broke the law in the foreclosure process or you want to find out about different ways to fight a foreclosure, consider contacting a local foreclosure attorney.

-It’s also a good idea to contact a HUD-approved housing counselor if you want to learn about different loss mitigation options.
+It’s also a good idea to contact a HUD-approved housing counselor to get information about different loss mitigation options.